geropl/gemini-mcp-go/memory-bank/activeContext.md

 ## Current Focus

-The current focus is on **Phase 6: Configuration & Final Touches**.
+The current focus is on ensuring the `setup` command in `cmd/setup.go` uses the correct, up-to-date configuration paths for all supported AI assistant tools.

 ## Recent Changes

--   Updated the project to use `mcp-go v0.32.0`.
+- Updated the `setup` command in `cmd/setup.go` to use the correct configuration paths for `cline`, `roo-code`, and `claude-code`.
--   Refactored `pkg/server/server.go` and `pkg/handlers/handlers.go` to use the new `mcp-go` API.
--   Implemented configuration loading (env vars, flags) in `cmd/serve.go`.
--   Reviewed and updated `cmd/setup.go`.
--   Updated `memory-bank/progress.md` to reflect the current state of the project.
--   Ensured that the `GEMINI_API_KEY` environment variable is required and the server fails if it is not set.
+- Implemented the `setupRooCode` function, which was previously a placeholder.
+- The configuration paths were copied from a similar implementation in `context/linear-mcp-go/cmd/setup.go`.

 ## Next Steps

-1. Final review and cleanup.
-2. (Optional) Implement the remaining tests: Write tests for the `handleCancel` handler and achieve high test coverage.
+1. Update `progress.md` to reflect the completion of the configuration path updates.
+2. Review the changes to ensure they are correct and complete.
+3. Run the test suite to ensure that the changes have not introduced any regressions.